teejl/the_TeeJ/README.md

 # About TeeJ

 ## Just do it
-Sometimes things challenges come down to just doing them.
+Sometimes challenges come down to action.
 An example is leg day.
 Leg day is not easy.
 To get the results leg day brings, you just need to do it.
+I know each rep you get closer to death, and it is not very enjoyable (or at least until it is over).
 More thinking will not make it miraculously easy.
 More strategy will not somehow reveal some undiscovered truth.
-It is action that will bring the results, inspiration, and more importantly the looks ;).
+It is action alone that will get the job done.

 ## Pace
 "We're sprinting a marathon today boys."
 Justin Stone.